yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_json/functions-operators/jsonb-set-jsonb-insert.md

 linkTitle: jsonb_set() and jsonb_insert()
 summary: jsonb_set() and jsonb_insert()
 headerTitle: jsonb_set() and jsonb_insert()
-description: Use the jsonb_set() to change an existing JSON value and use jsonb_insert() to insert a new value.
+description: Use jsonb_set() to change an existing JSON value and use jsonb_insert() to insert a new value.
 menu:
   latest:
     identifier: jsonb-set-jsonb-insert